jeanprbt/dataringz/README.md

 An exploratory data analysis is available in the `eda/` folder.
 Check `INSTRUCTIONS.md` for the run instructions!

-### Related work

-> - What others have already done with the data?
-> - Why is your approach original?
-> - What source of inspiration do you take?
-Visualizations that you found on other websites or magazines (might be unrelated to your data).

-#### Originality of our approach
+### Originality of our approach & Source of inspiration

 Unlike traditional medal tables and charts, our approach brings the Olympics to life with an **interactive 3D map** of Paris 2024 venues.
 Users can explore the city, click on venues, countries, and athletes to uncover stats, and see performances in their real-world context.
-This mix of **data storytelling and geospatial visualization** makes for a more engaging and intuitive experience.
+This mix of **data storytelling** and **geospatial visualization** makes for a more engaging and intuitive experience.
+Below are our main sources of inspiration.

-#### Source of inspiration
 - https://marseille.laphase5.com/fr - 3D Map with point of interests you can click to get more informations
 - https://worldathletics.org/athletes/sweden/armand-duplantis-14679502 - Athlete page with key statistics and graphs

 ## Milestone 2 (18th April, 5pm)